Compound Word Art

-If your child enjoys drawing, here is a fun way to learn about compound words while creating a picture.
-Compound words are formed when two words are combined and the result is a whole new word.
-During first grade your child will learn what a compound word is and also learn to read compound words.
-This activity is a visual way to show your child how two words can join up to make a new word.
+If your child enjoys drawing, this compound word pictures project is the perfect way to let your kid get creative while helping increase his vocabulary and improving literacy skills.
+Compound words are formed when two words are combined, and this activity is a visual way to show your child how two words can join up to make a word with a whole new meaning.

 What You Need: